R4EPI/R4EPIs-website/content/welcome/_index.en.md

 ### Configuring RStudio

 It's important to start R every time with a clean working session.
 To do this, you must ensure that RStudio is set up correctly.
-Go to <kbd> Options > Global Options </kbd> and do the following:
+Go to <kbd> Tools > Global Options </kbd> and do the following:

 1. **de-select** "Restore .RData into workspace at startup".
 This ensures R never loads any previous workspaces
 2. **Select "Never"** from the dropdown menu for "Save workspace to .RData on exit".
 This ensures that R will never attempt to save your workspace when you close it.